MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

 <a name="define-conditions-for-business-process-stage"></a>
 ## Define conditions for a business process stage

-You can determine the path of the sequence that is based on the current stage of the business process flow.
+Add a business process flow condition step to determine the path of a sequence based on stages in a business process flow.
 The business process flows are listed based on the type of record you've selected for the sequence.
 On the activity selection step, go to the **Conditions** tab, and choose the business process flow and its stage to create a condition.
 The sequence follows the **Yes** path when the condition is true and when false, the **No** path is selected.

 >[!NOTE]
 >Verify that the business process flows are defined for the selected record type of the sequence.

-For example, you want the sequence to the **Yes** path when the **Lead to Opportunity Sales Process** flow is in **Propose** stage.
+For example, you want the sequence to the **Yes** path when the **Lead to Opportunity Sales Process** flow is in **Propose** or **Develop** stage.

 1. On the activity selection step, go to the **Conditions** tab.
     >[!div class="mx-imgBorder"]